dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

 <position-type>
 ^^^^^^^^^^^^^^~

-Type

-Summary

-A type representing positions in a stream.
+   :type:    A type representing positions in a stream.

 Equivalent